jpbruyere/Magic3D/README.md

 # Magic3D
-Stupid card game developped for programming skill's improvment
+Stupid card game developped for programming skill's improvment.
+It's far from finished...

 Data's come from [Slightly Magic](http://www.slightlymagic.net) and if you've already downloaded card arts, the cached directory will be shared.